-How Does Boxing Betting Work At Legal Offshore Sportsbooks?
+How Does Boxing Betting Work At Legal Online Sportsbooks?

 If you know how to bet on boxing in Vegas, you know how to bet on boxing online.
 The only difference, of course, is that if you don’t live in Nevada, you can’t actually place boxing bets in Vegas and will have to use an offshore sportsbook to make your wagers.